-Here are some additional thoughts, tips and tricks on these brownies:
+Here are some additional thoughts, tips, and tricks on these brownies:

 - I sure hope you don’t see the word chickpeas in the recipe and get turned off.
 Cause plain chickpeas/garbanzo beans are about one of my least favorite foods in the world to me.
 My mom loves them and I could never understand that.
 It’s the texture.
 But now I’ve grown to love them, as long as they are in not whole, in things like hummus, pancakes or these brownies.

-- If you have a high speed blender (i.e. Blendtec or Vitamix) you can skip soaking the cashews.
+- If you have a high-speed blender (i.e. Blendtec or Vitamix) you can skip soaking the cashews.
 How awesome is that?
 But if you do, you will need to add a little water to the blender to make up for the amount of water the cashews soak up soaking.

 - I usually get my raw, unsalted cashews from the bulk section at my local health food store.
 And I get the cashew pieces if they have them, cause they are always cheaper and you’re just going to blend them anyway.
-But I put a little less than a cup then, since they are more dense in the cup, cause I don’t want the brownies to get too dry.
+But I put a little less than a cup then, since they are denser in the cup, cause I don’t want the brownies to get too dry.

 - You could totally put your favorite brownie frosting on these if you wanted.
-I think they are totally fine on their own, and way less messy, but frosting is really good, so that’s totally up to you.
+I think they are totally fine on their own, and way less messy, but the frosting is really good, so that’s totally up to you.

 - There are several ideas for substitutions in the comments.